Jeikarthik/SIH2026/README.md

 data/             generated — graph.json, findings.json, cnas.sqlite
 ```

-See `DEMO_SCRIPT.md` for the six-step walkthrough mapped 1:1 to PRD §7.3.
+See `DEMO_SCRIPT.md` for the 3-minute demo video script: a plain-language
+walkthrough that touches all six PRD §7.3 criteria, then evidence intake and the
+case timeline.